twosigma/beaker-notebook-archive/README.md

     See the License for the specific language governing permissions and limitations under the License.
 -->
+# Archive of Beaker Notebook

+The last release of Beaker Notebook was [v1.7.1](https://github.com/twosigma/beaker-notebook/tree/1.7.1).
+This archive includes development past that, and into the first stages of BeakerX, as you can see below.

 # BeakerX: Beaker extensions for Jupyter